Symmetry structure of the interactions in near-BPS corners of $ \mathcal{N} = 4$ super-Yang-Mills: Conclusion and outlook

 The interactions obtained from sphere reduction are classical; in order to quantize the system, we need to promote the Hamiltonian to an operator.
 With this, one should get $\SU(1,2|2)$ Spin Matrix theory \cite{Harmark:2014mpa}.
 In the $\SU(1,1)$ near-BPS limits, the prescription was simply to directly promote the classical result to the quantum level, and it was possible to show that the normal ordering terms were sufficient to give the self-energy corrections in terms of harmonic numbers \cite{Harmark:2019zkn, Baiguera:2020jgy}.
 In this way, the result matched the one-loop corrections of the dilatation operator computed in quantum $\mathcal{N}=4$ SYM restricted to the sector of interest.
 For the $\SU(1,2)$ limits considered here, it is interesting to understand if quantization will leave unchanged the positivity and what will happen to the interpretation of the interactions as part of a norm.
 Since we expect that quantization should only change the zero-point energy and that supersymmetry should preserve the positivity of the Hamiltonian, it is interesting to investigate in detail how the $\SU(1,2|2)$ generators organize in order to obtain such structure.
 We leave this topic for a future investigation.

 One would expect that the structure in Eq.~\eqref{eq:H_int_conclusions_su122} can be derived from a local formulation, along the lines of \cite{Baiguera:2020jgy}: the effective Hamiltonians corresponding to limits preserving the $\SU(1,1)$ spin group were found to arise from $(1+1)-$dimensional field theories on the circle with non-canonical commutation relations.
 In the case of supersymmetry, a superfield formulation was also found.
 In the more general cases considered in this paper, there are two parameters containing informations about the three-sphere: the momenta $(J,m)$ or the analog quantum numbers $(n,k),$ which point towards the existence of a local description of the theories on a $(2+1)-$dimensional manifold.
 Finding a local interpretation of the interacting Hamiltonian would allow to identify novel field theories whose properties are interesting to analyze by themselves, being non-trivial realizations of the non-relativistic symmetries.
-In addition, they will allow for a more direct matching with the holographic dual, which is believed to be given by non-relativistic string theories \cite{Harmark:2017rpg, Harmark:2018cdl, Harmark:2019upf, Harmark:2020vll}.